DevC-Kingston/demo-team/README.md

 ## Inspiration
 * Add your Team’s Inspiration for the Chatbot
 * What it does

-List your Chatbot’s features and use cases
+## List your Chatbot’s features and use cases
 1. 1
 1. 2

 ## How I built it
-Tech Stack & Documentation
+Tech Stack & Documentation:
-1. 1
+* 1
-1. 2
+* 2

 ## Challenges I ran into